-How To Create Event Graphic Design: The 8 Easy Tips
+How To Create Event Graphic Design: 8 Tips

 Whether there’s a product launch or new store opening, you need a buzz around it.
 In marketing terms, all you need is audience attention.
 Event graphic design is not for the sake of pushing your company’s logo.
 Marketing collaterals such as flyers, brochures, banners, invites, posters, etc. matters too.
 If you think these tools are trivial things, you’ll never be able to catch the fish.
 So, what’s the right way to do graphics for your events?

 1. Decide which collateral you need